-In Shogun: Total War, default unit sizes are subject to this rule, the extreme being the sword master that's just one guy that can take on dozens of lesser men.
-On the other hand during actual battle this trope is averted.
-The most blatant example is that 96 ninjas (yes actual ninjas, this is feudal Japan so maybe?) can and will wipe the floor with 1 ninja.
+Default unit sizes are subject to this rule, the extreme being the sword master that's just one guy that can take on dozens of lesser men.

 Homeworld 2 has an interesting variation where it's the heroes that have the disadvantage in numbers.
 When the Hiigarans show up to claim an ancient Precursor artifact, they come across a guardian boss known as a Keeper.
 The Keeper is a strange looking medium-sized warship which sets off to engage the entire Hiigaran fleet solo.
 You know you're in serious trouble when you're commanding a massive armada to fight a single enemy unit.

 Trainers with a five or six-member party are usually Bug Catchers or Fishermen, and will use lots of lower-leveled Pokémon, or weaker Pokémon in general (like Caterpie and Magikarp).
 A trainer with only one Pokémon will be substantially higher-leveled.